CasualCoder91/N_Body/docs/N-Body-Simulation/Initialization.rst

 Cluster
 -------

-Different density profiles (King :cite:`Harfst2010`, Plummer :cite:`Walker2016` and Elson, Fall & Freeman :cite:`Grudić2018`), metalicities, binary fractions and initial mass functions (IMF) have been used to simulate YMCs.
+Different density profiles (King :cite:`King1972`, Plummer :cite:`Plummer1911` and Elson, Fall & Freeman :cite:`Elson1987`), metalicities, binary fractions and initial mass functions (IMF) have been used (:cite:`Harfst2010`, :cite:`Walker2016`, :cite:`Grudić2018`) to simulate YMCs.
 The Plummer profile has been implemented as descriped in :cite:`Aarseth1974`.
-Alternatively cluster stars can be generated using the open source code McLuster :cite:`Kuepper2011` which supports the density profiles and other parameters mentioned.
+Alternatively cluster stars can be generated using the open source code McLuster :cite:`Kuepper2011` which supports the density profiles and other parameters mentioned above.
 The generated file can then be imported by setting the appropriate parameters.

 Initial Mass Function (IMF)
 ---------------------------